 Now we will install MercuryDPM.
-Create a directory called "MercuryDPM", at a location of your choice, by typing
+Open the bash, and create a directory called "MercuryDPM", at a location of your choice, by typing

 - To get into the directory, type

-- Once in the folder MercuryDPM, download or check out the beta version of the DPM source by typing
+- Once in the folder MercuryDPM, download or check out the version 0.11.1 of the DPM source by typing

 Type 'p' during the process to permanently allow the svn to connect to the MercuryDPM server.

 The above command downloads the MercuryDPM source code into the folder named "MercurySource"

 - In the current folder, i.e. MercuryDPM, create another directory called "MercuryBuild"

 - Get into the folder "MercuryBuild" by typing